Mastering Private Pilot Checkride Requirements: Ultimate Checklist

 Similarly, flight operation also includes navigation and communication.
 Dead reckoning and Pilotage are both part of VFR navigation.

-Safety of a flight depends a whole lot on your communication.
+The safety of a flight depends a whole lot on your communication.

 Getting an endorsement from your CFI for a private pilot checkride is also a requirement.